 Participants are encouraged to continue to work with their group virtually on the QUBESHub in the fall.

 Participants are encouraged to share resources and ideas both within their group and publicly on QUBESHub.

-The workshop organizers have recruited 4-6 highly motivated future faculty volunteers who will help with the day to day logistics of the workshop such as signage, registration, driving shuttles at the beginning and end of the week, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
-This is a great opportunity for future faculty to work with two and four year faculty from across the country and pick up ideas and resources for teaching.
+The workshop organizers are seeking four highly motivated future faculty volunteers who will help with the day to day logistics of the workshop such as signage, registration, posting events to social media sites, recording talks, daily clean up and set up, etc. in exchange for a registration fee waiver.
+This is a great opportunity for future faculty to work with high school, two year, four year faculty from across the country and pick up ideas and resources for teaching.
 Special career focused programming for future faculty is also offered.
 Our volunteers get plenty of participation time as well as helping us out.
-Learn more at: https://qubeshub.org/groups/summer2017/application
+Learn more and apply on the application page: http://qubeshub.org/groups/summer2018/application

 HHMI BioInteractive Faculty Mentoring Network

 HHMI BioInteractive and the Quantitative Undergraduate Biology Education and Synthesis project (QUBES) are pleased to offer a unique networking and professional development opportunity from June 2018 – January 2019 for faculty interested in improving student quantitative skills in biology.
 Faculty participants in this network will work in small groups to produce teaching resources related to the theme of regulation at different scales (cellular/molecular, physiological, ecological) that support new or existing HHMI BioInteractive materials.
 To qualify, participants must be willing to incorporate their teaching resource in their Introductory Biology course during the Fall 2018 semester and collect and provide data on implementation.
 Learn more and apply: https://qubeshub.org/groups/hhmibiointeractive2018